 How to Apply Fertilizer

 The application process will depend on the type of fertilizer you choose.
-Slow-release fertilizers can be added on top of the soil and gently mixed in to cover all the roots.
+Slow-release fertilizers can be added to the soil and gently mixed in to cover all the roots.
 Make sure the fertilizer extends to the edges of the growth.
 Keep the pellets of the stem to prevent scorching.

 Other fertilizers should be diluted in water and applied to the soil when you water.
 Always dilute according to the instructions and never add more to prevent overfertilizing.